-I’ve been interested in learning more about clipping for quite some time but it wasn’t until recently that got my hands on a dedicated clipper plug in.
+I’ve been interested in learning more about audio clipping for quite some time, but it wasn’t until recently that I was able to get my hands on a dedicated clipper plugin.
 I remember years ago hearing about mastering engineers clipping their converters for an extra 1-2 dB of gain.
-That made complete sense but I’d never found a reason that this would be applicable in any of my productions.
-It wasn’t until recently when clippers became a common term being thrown around message boards and Facebook groups, that I took more interest and decided to do some research and experimenting for myself.
+That made complete sense, but I’d never found a reason that this would be applicable in any of my productions.
+It wasn’t until recently when clippers became a common term thrown around message boards and Facebook groups that I took more interest and decided to do some research and experimenting for myself.

 The highest possible point before the audio starts to distort inside your DAW is 0 dBFS.
-If you push a source past this threshold it will start to shave off the top of your waveform so it looks more like a square wave than a standard round sine wave.
-Your waveform is effectively being clipped.
+If you push a source past this threshold, it will start to shave off the top of your waveform, so it looks more like a square wave than a standard round sine wave.
+Your waveform is effectively clipped.

-If you look at a sine wave on an oscilloscope and raise the level into a clipper, the round sine wave gets squared off at the top effectively shaving off the top of the waveform.
+If you look at a sine wave on an oscilloscope and raise the level into a clipper, the round sine wave gets squared off at the top effectively shaving off the rounded edge of the waveform.

 Hard clipping distorts the sound while adding additional harmonics to the original source.This can sound cool on its own as just an effect.
 But it can also be particularly useful when used on sub frequency instruments, such as the ever popular 808 kick drum.
 These additional harmonics will make the sub frequencies more audible on smaller speakers.

-Another popular use of hard clipping is to make things louder.
+Another common use of hard clipping is to make things louder.
 Many engineers will put one at the end of their mastering chain after the limiter.
-Here you can use a clipper to get a few extra db gain, similar to the mastering engineers I’d heard about that purposely clip their converters.
+Here you can use a clipper to get a few extra dB of gain, similar to the mastering engineers I’d heard about that purposely clip their converters.

-Normally when levels are pushed they become squared off, a clipper plugin uses an algorithm that knows when there is an overage and rather than completely chop off the waveform, it help shape the frequencies in a desirable way.
-A good clipper plug-in keeps the transient impact while still adding harmonic content and volume.
+Usually when levels are pushed they become squared off, a clipper plugin uses an algorithm that knows when there is an overage and rather than completely chop off the waveform, it helps shape it.
+A good clipper plugin keeps the transient impact while still adding harmonic content and volume.